irvnet/kube101/README.md

     web-829031562-wx281   1/1       Terminating         0          58m
     ```

-9. Scale back, edit the webdep.yaml file changing back to 2 or 3 replicas and then re-apply.
+9. To scale back, edit the webdep.yaml file changing back to 2 or 3 replicas and then re-apply.

     ```
     kubectl apply -f webdep.yaml